CUAHSI/learning-gitflows-template/course_guide_instructors.md

 ### Static course

-For the static course, you will need to have the repo setup locally in order to perform two actions as someone progresses through the tutorial.
+For the static course, you will need to have the repo setup locally in order to perform some of the actions as someone progresses through the tutorial.
 If you expect to be the course contact for more than one person, consider making a folder in which to store all of these repos.

 ```bash
 git clone git@github.com:[org]/learning-gitflows-[username].git